zine860/Embodied-AI-Papers/README.md

 # Embodied-AI-Papers

-This repository contains a the latest research papers for embodied AI organized by categories.
+This repository contains the latest research papers for embodied AI organized by categories.
 For more detailed analysis, follow me [here](https://x.com/alexkoven).

 ## Table of Contents